nrwl/nx/docs/shared/packages/powerpack-conformance/powerpack-conformance-plugin.md

 ### Enforce Module Boundaries

-This rule is similar to the Nx [ESLint Enforce Module Boundaries rule](/features/enforce-module-boundaries), but enforces the boundaries on every project dependency, not just those created from typescript imports or `package.json` dependencies.
+This rule is similar to the Nx [ESLint Enforce Module Boundaries rule](/features/enforce-module-boundaries), but enforces the boundaries on every project dependency, not just those created from TypeScript imports or `package.json` dependencies.

 Set the `rule` property to: `@nx/powerpack-conformance/enforce-module-boundaries`